kjk/notion/README.md

 ⚠️ Although the API itself is versioned, this client **will** make breaking changes in its code until `v1.0` of the module is released.

-Official API is limited.
+Official Notion API is still limited:
+* not all block types are supported
+* no way to avoid re-downloading data we already have

 For more functionality use unofficial API client https://github.com/kjk/notionapi

 ### To do

 - [ ] Write tests
-- [ ] Provide examples

 ## License